billgraziano/xelogstash/README.md

 1. Reset the permissions on the `xestate` directory and ALL files in that directory to grant the service account write permission.
 1. When it comes time to update the service, just stop the service and replace the executable.

-A similar process should work for Linux and macOS.
+A similar process should work for Linux.
 This uses [github.com/kardianos/service](https://github.com/kardianos/service).
 Additional documentation may be found there.

 ### Scaling up
 1. Changes to the `.toml` require a service restart to take effect unless you set `watch_config = true`.
 This includes adding sources.